presslabs/gitium/gitium/readme.txt

 = Is this plugin considered stable? =

-Right now this plugin is considered alpha quality and should be used in production environments only by adventurous kinds.
+Yes, we consider the plugin stable after extensive usage in production environments at Presslabs, with hundreds of users and powering sites with hundreds of millions of pageviews per month.

 = What will happen in case of conflicts? =